Terms & Conditions

 - A new assessment shall be conducted / arranged.

-2. Appeal is rejected / not upheld; in accordance with the National Training College assessment policy the client will be required to:
+2. Appeal is rejected / not upheld; in accordance with the Skills Training College assessment policy the client will be required to:

 - Undertake further training or experience prior to further assessment; or